gridshadow/gdexport/README.md

 # GDExtension Export

-Clang plugin for auto-generating the export interface for a Godot GDExtension from C++ attributes.
+Clang plugin for auto-generating the export interface for a Godot GDExtension from <nobr>C++</nobr> attributes.

   * [Motivation](#motivation)
     * [Currently Implemented](#currently-implemented)